Why Is This Breed So Maligned?

 These classes should be done as early as possible after the first vaccination. allowing them to meet and greet other pups.

-Playing with other puppies of a similar age is vital for all dogs up to the age of 18 weeks.
+Playing with other puppies of a similar age is vital for all dogs up to the age of 16 weeks.
 This allows them to learn the language of meeting and greeting other unknown dogs.
 This gives them confidence and the pleasure of other dogs company. that requirement includes all dogs, not just the SBT.

 The breeder should also be closely looked at.
-I am not madly keen on professional breeders that have lots of puppies for sale, they often do not have the time to handle the dogs at a very young age which is vital to the well being of these dogs.
+I am not madly keen on professional breeders that have lots of puppies for sale, they often do not have the time to handle the dogs at a very young age which is vital to the well-being of these dogs.

 I strongly believe that this early mix with both adults, children, and other pups of a similar age is so important. that it outweighs almost any other consideration.

-He says the dogs are 90% covered for any disease, and if the owners are careful to keep their dogs away from foxes, other non vaccinated dogs and areas where disease may harbour, then they should be fine.
+He says the dogs are 90% covered for any disease, and if the owners are careful to keep their dogs away from foxes, other non-vaccinated dogs and areas where the disease may harbour, then they should be fine.

 In conclusion, the SBT has been given a bad reputation because of what it looks like, and not what it acts like.
 They do make a great family pet, are loyal, loving and brilliant with people.

-The Dangerous Dogs Act and BSL (Breed Specific Legislation)
+The Dangerous Dogs Act and BSL Breed Specific Legislation

 DDA (Dangerous Dogs Act of 1991) has a number of parts.
 Section one deals with BSL (Breed Specific Legislation).
-Currently it lists four breeds of banned dogs.
+Currently, it lists four breeds of banned dogs.
 And there are strong calls for the Staffie to be added to that list.

 As yet, no one has managed to prove that genetics alone determines the behavioural outcome of any animal.
-Therefore stating that nurture/socialisation plays no part must be open to serious question.
+Therefore, stating that nurture/socialisation plays no part must be open to serious question.

-Eugenics is the word we sometime use for the atrocities that were carried out by the Nazis in the second world war.
+Eugenics is the word we sometimes use for the atrocities that were carried out by the Nazis in the second world war.
 They believed that in the name of selective breeding, it was acceptable to wipe out races of people that did not fit their Aryan ideals.

 By banning specific breeds, the legislators have effectively stated that breed/genetics alone determines the behavioural outcome.
 If we take that to its logical conclusion, then surely all animals, including humans are born either bad or good, depending on genetics, race or breed.

 To state that nurture, socialisation, education and training has no impact on an individual or animal, must surely be wrong.
 The assumption that genetics only determines the outcome of behaviour flies in the face of all known psychological and behavioural studies.
 That must suggest BSL is based on a totally false premise.
-If that is the case then the act should be overhauled, rather than just tinkered with, by add-on laws and knee jerk reaction sound bites.
+If that is the case then the act should be overhauled, rather than just tinkered with, by add-on laws and knee-jerk reaction sound bites.

 Stan Rawlinson April 2012

-I think this bears repeating
+I think this needs repeating